 Children – 0.5 OMR

-THE CITY GATES – From 16th century till 1970’s the gates of the walled city of Muscat were locked after sunset.
-Now the doors/gates are removed and preserved in the National Museum of Muscat but arches are still there which are at the threshold of old Muscat city and new Muscat city.
-These gates stand at the border of the old and new city and through these arches you pass from old to new or new to old.
+From the 16th century till the 1970s the gates of the walled city of Muscat were locked after sunset.
+Now the doors/gates are removed and preserved in the National Museum of Muscat, but arches are still at the threshold of old Muscat city and new Muscat city.
+These gates stand at the border of the old and new city, and through these arches, you pass from old to new or new to old.

-OLD MUSCAT CITY – Located at the eastern tip of Muscat, where you get the view of white houses in clusters on rugged brown mountainscapes.
-This interesting area forms a distinct Old Quarter of Muscat.
-This old quarter is bubbling with Arabian charm, 500 years old city walls, arches, forts, a maze of colorful streets, Arabic styled houses & shops.
+Located at the eastern tip of Muscat, you can see white houses in clusters on rugged brown mountainscapes.
+This exciting area forms a distinct Old Quarter of Muscat.
+This old quarter is bubbling with Arabian charm, 500 years old city walls, arches, forts, a maze of colorful streets, Arabic-styled houses & shops.
 Old Muscat city is one of the best places to visit in Muscat Oman.

-SHIVA TEMPLE – It is one of the oldest Hindu temples in the Persian Gulf region.
-The Bhatia-Gujarati merchant community from Kutch settled in Oman about many years back built this temple.
-This temple was supposed to be built approximately 100 years ago with a well inside which never dries in the whole of the city.
+It is one of the oldest Hindu temples in the Persian Gulf region.
+The Bhatia-Gujarati merchant community from Kutch settled in Oman many years back and built this temple.
+This temple was supposed to be made approximately 100 years ago with a well inside that never dries in the city.

-AL QURUM BEACH – 4 kilometers stretch of upscale beach of Oman is famous among water sports lovers.
-The tides are not very high and the waves are small, so it recommended to swim or bathe here.
-This white sandy beach with palm trees is one of the centers of attraction of modern Muscat.
+4 kilometers of the upscale beach in Oman is famous among water sports lovers.
+The tides are not very high, and the waves are small, so it is recommended to swim or bathe here.
+This white sandy beach with palm trees is one of the centers of attraction in modern Muscat.
 Here you will find many famous beach resorts and many international dine-in options.

-There are also many interesting museums in Muscat – The National Museum, Bait Al Zubair Museum, Children’s Museum, National History Museum, Omani Museum, Sultan Armed Forced Museum, and many more.
+There are also many exciting museums in Muscat – The National Museum, Bait Al Zubair Museum, Children’s Museum, National History Museum, Omani Museum, Sultan Armed Forced Museum, and many more.

-As you may be knowing the OMAN is also called NORWAY OF GULF as there are many fjords in between the cliffs, there are many interesting day trips from Muscat which is recommended.
+As you may know, the OMAN is also called NORWAY OF GULF as there are many fjords in between the cliffs; there are many exciting day trips from Muscat which are recommended.

-SECOND DAY TRIP – Muscat – Nizwa Fort with souq – Al Hoota Caves – Hajar mountains (Great Canyon of Oman) – Al Bahla Fort – Jibreen Castle – Muscat.
-You can drive on your own and Google maps are always there to guide to reach these historic forts and castles.
-Or you can book full day Nizwa tour with castles and forts by clicking here.
+Muscat – Nizwa Fort with souq – Al Hoota Caves – Hajar mountains (Great Canyon of Oman) – Al Bahla Fort – Jibreen Castle – Muscat.
+You can drive on your own, and Google maps are always there to guide to reach these historic forts and castles.
+Or you can book full-day Nizwa tour with castles and forts by clicking here.

 TIP – For these day trips, start early as they the roads are on mountainous slopes and for some attractions you have to go by rough patch so preferably go by 4 X 4 vehicle.